 Rebecca Mueller is a graduate student in Russian and East European Studies and Public Health.
 She has worked on issues of human trafficking in Albania (as a Peace Corps volunteer) and Guatemala.
 Rebecca is interested in international labor migration and the connections between trafficking and conflict in southeast Europe and globally.

 Bailey Foust is from Bloomington, Indiana.
 She is a junior at Indiana University and is majoring in Art History.
-Bailey was declared an IUB University Division Scholar for her academic achievements in the Spring 2013 semester and was placed on the College of Arts and Sciences Executive Dean's List for the Spring 2014 semester.
+Bailey was declared an IUB University Division Scholar for her academic achievements in the Spring 2013 semester and was placed on the College of Arts and Sciences Executive Dean's List for the Spring 2014 and Fall 2014 semesters.
 She is the developer of the Many Faces of Human Trafficking website.

 Ally Suffrin is a senior at Indiana University double-majoring in journalism and Spanish.
 She spent the spring semester of her junior year in Seville, Spain, and plans to find employment as a bilingual reporter focusing on international news and global issues.
 She is particularly interested in issues related to human trafficking.
 Ally interned with WGN-TV in Chicago and has contributed as a bi-weekly on-air reporter/anchor for the PBS and NPR affiliates WTIU/WFIU in Bloomington since August 2012.
 She is an intern with the Center for the Study of Global Change and contributes to The Many Faces of Human Trafficking website.